moskalyk/arbr-mobile/README.md

 # arbr-mobile
 a minimal react-native app used for scanning NFC tokens with embedding geolocation assigned to a charged particle photon

+you want your NFTs? you work for them via nature walks

 ## screens
 - sign in with wallet
 - open map view